 - WHEREAS, Sections 33450-33458 of the California Health and Safety Code establishes the process for amending a redevelopment plan (hereinafter, Cal.
 Health & Safety Code §§ 33000 et seq.
 "Community Redevelopment Law" or "CRL").
-This process includes, among other things, a publicly-noticed hearing of the successor agency; environmental review to the extent required, preparation of a report to the legislative body addressing the justification for, and impact of, the plan amendment, adoption of the amendment by the successor agency after the public hearing; referral of the amendment to the planning commission for a determination of General Plan conformity, a publicly-noticed hearing of the legislative body, and the legislative body's consideration of plan amendment approval after the public hearing; and, - WHEREAS, Mission Bay South Blocks 29-32 is an 11-acre site bounded by Warriors Way on the north, Third Street on the west, 16th Street on the south, and by Terry A. Francois Boulevard on the east; and, - WHEREAS, FOCIL-MB, LLC, ("FOCIL-MB"), a subsidiary of Farallon Capital Management, LLC, has assumed all of Catellus' obligations under the South OPA, as well as all responsibilities under the related public improvement agreements and land transfer agreements with the City and County of San Francisco ("City").
-FOCIL-MB is bound by all terms of the South OPA and related agreements, including the requirements of the affordable housing program, equal opportunity program, and design review process; and, - WHEREAS, FOCIL-MB transferred its ownership interests in Mission Bay South Blocks 29-32 to GSW Arena LLC and GSW ECOP 3P Retail LLC (together, "GSW"), affiliates of Golden State Warriors, LLC, which owns and operates the Golden State Warriors National Basketball Association team.
-GSW is the current owner of Blocks 29-32; and, - WHEREAS, The Successor Agency proposes to adopt a third amendment to the Redevelopment Plan, in conjunction with a seventh amendment to the South OPA, which would allow a mixture of hotel and residential uses on Blocks 29-30, increase the number of hotels and hotel rooms in the Mission Bay South Redevelopment Plan Area ("Plan Area"), allocate up to 21 dwelling units to Blocks 29-30, increase the limitation on total retail leasable square feet in the Plan Area and allocated to Blocks 29-32 ("Plan Amendment").
-The Plan Amendment does not increase financing limits or the duration of the Redevelopment Plan; and, - WHEREAS, The Plan Amendment would allow, at a maximum, a 230-room hotel and up to 21 residential dwelling units, as principally permitted uses on Blocks 29-30, and provide for a corresponding increase in the total number of hotels and hotel rooms in the Plan Area.
-The Plan Amendment would also increase the limitation on the total Leasable square footage of retail permitted in the Plan Area from 335,000 square feet to 400,000 square feet, which would include approximately 54,000 Leasable square feet of previously approved retail uses on Blocks 29-32 currently excluded from the calculation of total retail square footage in the Plan Area through various exemptions; and,
+This process includes, among other things, a publicly-noticed hearing of the successor agency; environmental review to the extent required, preparation of a report to the legislative body addressing the justification for, and impact of, the plan amendment, adoption of the amendment by the successor agency after the public hearing; referral of the amendment to the planning commission for a determination of General Plan conformity, a publicly-noticed hearing of the legislative body, and the legislative body's consideration of plan amendment approval after the public hearing; and, - WHEREAS, Block 43, Parcel 7 in the Mission Bay South Project Area ("Parcel 7") is an 1.13-acre site bounded by future Park P7 to the north, Owens Street on the east, A Street (a private street) on the south, and Caltrain right-of-way and I-280 freeway to the west; and, - WHEREAS, ARE-San Francisco No. 15, LLC ("ARE") acquired Parcel 7 from Catellus on or about September 4, 2004; and, - WHEREAS, FOCIL-MB, LLC, ("FOCIL-MB"), a subsidiary of Farallon Capital Management, LLC, has assumed all of Catellus's obligations under the South OPA, as well as all responsibilities under the related public improvement agreements and land transfer agreements with the City and County of San Francisco ("City").
+FOCIL-MB is bound by all terms of the South OPA and related agreements, including the requirements of the affordable housing program, equal opportunity program, and design review process; and, - WHEREAS, The Successor Agency proposes to adopt a fifth amendment to the Redevelopment Plan, in conjunction with a ninth amendment to the South OPA, which would increase, by 170,000 leasable square feet, the total amount of Commercial Industrial uses that may be developed in the Plan Area, from approximately 5,953,600 leasable square feet to approximately 6,123,600 leasable square feet; provided that this additional leasable square feet is located only on Parcel 7 and provided further that the maximum average floor area ratio for Commercial Industrial and Commercial Industrial/Retail uses is increased from 2.9:1 to 2.95:1 solely to account for new development on Parcel 7 (the "Plan Amendment"); and,